JOURNALLING

 WHY JOURNAL?

-• Helping you define and sort out problems, fears, and concerns
+• Helping you define and sort out problems, fears, and concerns;

-• Tracking any symptoms day-to-day so that you can recognize triggers and learn ways to better control them
+• Tracking any symptoms day-to-day so that you can recognize triggers and learn ways to better control them;

-• Providing an opportunity for positive self-talk and identifying negative thoughts and behaviors
+• Providing an opportunity for positive self-talk and identifying negative thoughts and behaviors; and

 When you have a problem and you’re stressed, keeping a journal can help you identify what’s causing that stress or anxiety.
-Once you’ve identified your stressors, you can work on a plan to resolve the problems and reduce your stress.
+Once you’ve identified your stressors, you can work on a plan to resolve the problems and reduce your stress and overwhelm.

 Journalling can also be a very creative and enjoyable exercise which also serves to reduce stress.
+During MindBody Friday, a variety of journalling techniques will be shared.

-VIDEOS TO LEARN MORE ABOUT JOURNALLING:
+VIDEOS TO LEARN MORE ABOUT JOURNALLING

 OTHER RESOURCES